Valentina Ferrer: Miss Argentina 2014 and the Miss Universe Competition

 She was crowned Miss Argentina 2014 at the pageant held on October 10, 2014, as part of the International Tourism Fair in Hall Frers La Rural in Palermo, Buenos Aires.
 She represented Argentina in the Miss Universe 2014 pageant on January 25, 2015, in Doral, Florida, USA.
 In that pageant, she was placed in the Top 10, ending Argentina's eight-year drought of placements, and finished in the top five in the National Costume competition.

 Modeling career

 Ferrer has agents in New York, Buenos Aires, Mexico City, Miami, Brazil, and some places in Europe.
 She has walked the runway at major fashion events including New York Fashion Week, Paris Fashion Week, Milan Fashion Week, Miami Fashion Week, Mercedes-Benz Fashion Week, and Funkshion Fashion Week.

 Ferrer has modelled clothes made by globally renowned fashion houses and designers.
 She has also appeared on the covers of magazines including Harper’s Bazaar, Rolling Stone, Marie Clare, Vogue and Women’s Health.

 Personal life

-Valentina Ferrer has been in a relationship with Colombian singer J Balvin since 2018, after the two met on the set of his music video for "Sigo Extrañándote".
+Valentina Ferrer began dating Colombian singer J Balvin in 2018, after the two met on the set of his music video for "Sigo Extrañándote".
 In April 2021, Ferrer and Balvin announced their pregnancy in Vogue Mexico.
-Their son was born in June 2021.
+Their son, Río, was born in June 2021.
+In September 2026, the couple confirmed the end of their relationship.